SNCF 240P

-The SNCF 4-240A class and SNCF 5-240P class was a group of 37 (12 + 25) 4-8-0 steam locomotives designed by André Chapelon, and regarded by some, as one of his best designs.
+The SNCF 4-240A class and SNCF 5-240P class was a group of thirty-seven 4-8-0 steam locomotives designed by André Chapelon.

-They started life as Chemin de Fer de Paris à Orléans (Paris-Orleans Railway) 4500 class 4-6-2s before being rebuilt.
+The engines started life as Chemin de Fer de Paris à Orléans (Paris-Orleans Railway) 4500 class 4-6-2s before being rebuilt.
+The first of the conversions took place in 1932.
 The new boiler with the long, narrow Belpaire firebox came from the Nord "Super Pacifics".
 With all the pipes, domes, and pumps, these were double-chimneyed, husky looking locomotives of very different appearance than the Pacifics.

+By using superheated steam and compounding, these locomotives achieved remarkably high thermal efficiencies, in some cases as high as 12.8%.
+(Note: Although high for a railway locomotive, this efficiency was much lower than that of contemporary steam turbine electric power stations, which used higher pressures and temperatures to achieve thermal efficiencies above 34%.)

 Use

 A later SNCF 5-240P.
 These had the larger bogie tenders and longer smoke deflectors.